scionproto/scion/doc/BeaconExtensions.md

 ### Conceptual Implementation Geographic Information

-The geographic information will be comprised of 2 main parts:
+The geographic information will be comprised of 1 main part:

-- The subtype field, which identifies it
 - A variable number of location clusters

 A location cluster serves to pool all interfaces which are located in the same